markusdd/OpenDTUFusionDocs/README.md

 The ESP32-S3 has many amazing internal peripherals that can be brought out, either with simple GPIO-functions or for sensors, touch, etc.
 See the databook for all details.

-Hint: When using the [PoE Shield](POE.md), the relevant pins for the W5500 connection are marked in braces with "(Ethernet: ...)"
+**HINT:** When using the [PoE Shield](POE.md), the relevant pins for the W5500 connection are marked in braces with "(Ethernet: ...)"

+**HINT:** When using the [CAN/Iso Shield](CANIso.md), the relevant pins for the CAN/Isolator connections are marked in braces with "(CAN/Iso: ...)".
+To avoid confusion with TX/RX denomination also please look at the example device profile in the [CAN/Iso Shield](CANIso.md) documentation.

 |GPIO|Freely mappable|Connected To|Comment|
 |----|--------------|------------|-------|